Aus tiefer Not schrei ich zu dir, BWV 38: History and text

 The text of the chorale is unchanged for the first and last movements.
 An unknown poet paraphrased the other three stanzas of the chorale for movements 2 to 5.
-In a recitative which Bach set for soprano, the librettist added to Luther's text what Hofmann calls "essentially a free extension of its ideological content".
+In a recitative which Bach set for soprano, the librettist added to Luther's text what Hofmann called "essentially a free extension of its ideological content".

-Bach led the first performance of the cantata on 29 October 1724.
+Bach led the Thomanerchor in the first performance of the cantata on 29 October 1724.

 Music

 Structure and scoring

 Bach structured the cantata in six movements.
 The text and tune of the hymn are retained in the outer choral movements, a chorale fantasia and a four-part closing chorale, which frame two sets of recitative and aria.
 Bach scored the work for four vocal soloists (soprano, alto, tenor, bass), a four-part choir, and a Baroque instrumental ensemble of four trombones (Tb), two oboes (Ob), two violins (Vl), viola (Va) and basso continuo.
 This is one of three Bach cantatas to use four different trombone parts (soprano, alto, tenor, and bass), the others being Ach Gott, vom Himmel sieh darein, BWV 2 and Ich hatte viel Bekümmernis, BWV 21.
 The instruments play colla parte with the voices in the outer movements in the style of Bach's motets.

 In the following table of the movements, the scoring follows the Neue Bach-Ausgabe.
-The keys and time signatures are taken from Alfred Dürr, using the common-time symbol for common time (4/4).
+The keys and time signatures are taken from Alfred Dürr's standard work Die Kantaten von Johann Sebastian Bach, using the common-time symbol for common time (4/4).
 The continuo, playing throughout, is not shown.